I found the place by accident, like everybody does.

 In other words, it’s not like being in a war.

 I booked a taxi and took Apsara’s kids, Kayla and Steve, with me to Sai Yen Nam stadium in Patong.
 Apsara would have come too, but she was working nights as manager of the famous Laguna nightclub in Rawai.
 We got ringside seats, and luckily the seat in front of me was empty, so I was able to rest my camera on the back of it and get some good footage.
-The stadium was big and noisy, with musicians up on a platform above the crowd in one corner providing the traditional sarama soundtrack to the action; two drummers and a piper playing the hypnotic wind instrument — I don’t know the name of it, but the sound is like a cross between a bagpipe and an oboe — whose honking, nasal, relentless rhythms, dispassionate and weird, perfectly evoked the unforgiving moment of two fighters facing off.
+The stadium was big and noisy, with musicians up on a platform above the crowd in one corner providing the traditional sarama soundtrack to the action; two drummers and a piper playing the hypnotic wind instrument that sounds like a cross between a bagpipe and an oboe — whose honking, nasal, relentless rhythms, dispassionate and weird, perfectly evoked the unforgiving moment of two fighters facing off.

 He came out aggressively for the second round, and it seemed to me he was trying to end the fight quickly because of the cut.
 By halfway through the round there was a continuous stream of blood running down the centre of his brow and down his nose — but not into his eyes.
 As long as he could see his target, it was not getting away.
 His punches were getting through, and under his onslaught the Thai eventually seemed to freeze, unable to find the tactic to repel him.
 Hoagy surged forward, trapping his quarry first in one corner then another, dazing him with a heavy right and finishing him with an elbow to the top of the head and two left hooks as he went down.